This post shows you how to crochet a holly sprig with berries to add to your festive crochet makes.

 A video tutorial to accompany this pattern is available here:

-Row 1: sc in 2nd chain across and the next 9 chains (10sc), sl st in the 12th chain from hook.
-Ch1.
-Turn
+Row 1: sc in 2nd chain from hook and across and the next 9 chains, sl st in the 12th chain from hook, turn.
+10 sc, 1 sl st

-Row 2: Sk sl st and first sc, sc in the next 2 st, (hdc, dc), hdc, sc, (hdc, dc), hdc, sc.
+Row 2: Ch1, sk sl st and first sc, sc in the next 2 st, (hdc, dc), hdc, sc, (hdc, dc), hdc, sc.
 At this stage you will have one stitch left in the chain.
 Work 2sc in this end sc then, moving round to the other side of the ch, work 1sc in the back of the same st and continue working down the other side of the chain.
-Sc, hdc (dc, hdc), sc, hdc (dc, hdc), sc in next 3 st, sl st into 12th ch from hook on original ch.
-Ch 1.
-Turn
+Sc, hdc (dc, hdc), sc, hdc (dc, hdc), sc in next 3 st, sl st into 12th ch from hook on original ch, turn.

 Berry 1: Working with the loop on your hook loosely to give you space, yo, *insert hook into 2nd ch from hook, yo, pull up a loop *(3 loops on hook), repeat from * 4 more times ending up with 11 loops on your hook.
 Yo and pull through all 11 loops